Late week storm has potential to bring heavy snow to New England

 By Terry Eliasen, WBZ-TV Meteorologist, Executive Weather Producer

-Fun note: The Geminid Meteor shower peaks late Tuesday night.
-A couple drawbacks with this storm. . .
+Fun note: The Geminid Meteor shower peaks late Tuesday night, but there are a couple drawbacks with this storm.

 On Wednesday there is a chance of a few showers or snow squalls near the coast.
-Models show most of the activity just offshore but, something to watch for the PM commute.
+Models show most of the activity just offshore but, something to watch for the evening commute.

-The BIG weather story this week is the storm system we are tracking for Friday and Saturday.
+The BIG weather story this week is the storm system we are tracking for Thursday night into Friday.

 for more features.